August 23, 2024

-Dental braces have evolved to offer a range of options when it come to fixing misaligned teeth.
+Dental braces have advanced, providing a variety of options for correcting misaligned teeth.

 For example, ceramic braces and lingual braces provide an alternative to metal braces, while plastic aligners have revolutionized how teeth straightening can be achieved.